meskerem-meheret/meskerem-meheret/README.md

 <div align="center">

 <em>
-🌟 Passionate about transforming data into actionable insights and building intelligent dashboards for banking and business analytics.
+🌟 Passionate about transforming data into actionable insights and building reports & intelligent dashboards for banking and business analytics.
 </em>

 <br>